ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

           -p 30305:30305/udp \
           --entrypoint /es-node/run.sh \
           ghcr.io/ethstorage/es-node:v0.1.13 \
+          --miner.zk-prover-impl 2 \
           --l1.rpc <el_rpc> \
           --l1.beacon <cl_rpc>
 ```
+> ℹ️ **_Note:_**  The flag ` --miner.zk-prover-impl 2` is used to generate zk proofs using go-rapidsnark instead of snarkjs for better performance.

 After launch, you can check docker logs using the following command: